Peter Drew: Career

 Drew has started practising as an artist in 2006, and has also published works on visual arts since 2009.
 His work has been exhibited since 2007.
 Themes in Drew's artwork are listed as "memory, nationalism, masculinity, criminality, brown paper, and mythology".

 In 2009, he created his first meme, when he was a keen cyclist.
 Using a stencil, he sprayed a design of a bike next to a car, with the words "This one runs on fat and makes you money" under the bike, and "This one runs on money and makes you fat" on several footpaths in Adelaide.
 He posted the image to Facebook and it started spreading on cycling blogs, and was printed on t-shirts, coffee mugs, and tea towels.

 Before going to study in Scotland, he became known for his "Einstein" and "Adelaide's Forgotten Outlaws" posters.
 He says it was while he was in Glasgow that he started thinking about his Australian identity, with discussions about the 2013 Australian election taking place among his peers.

 In 2013, Drew started his "Stop the boats" campaign, to protest government policy that included the slogan "Stop the boats".
 During the 2015 refugee crisis, when around 1.3 million people were displaced owing to the Syrian civil war, Libyan Civil War, and war in Iraq, the Australian Government restricted the use of photographs of refugees arriving by boat, and kept them incarcerated in offshore detention centres.
 In response to the politicisation of migration, which included the "Stop the boats" and demonisation of Muslim men and refugees, in April 2015 Drew launched another campaign, "Real Australians Say Welcome".
 The wording was inspired by words in the national anthem, "Advance Australia Fair": "For those who've come across the seas, We've boundless plains to share.
 With courage let us all combine, to Advance Australia Fair".
-The campaign also included a poster featuring an 19th-century clipper and the words: "Australia says: Stop the Boats!
+The campaign also included a poster featuring a 19th-century clipper and the words: "Australia says: Stop the Boats!
 To avoid Aboriginal genocide, stop Great Britain's illegal migration to Australia!", referring to the colonisation of Australia.
 He uses a glue made of cooked-up flour and water to stick his posters to walls.